 Exalate supports decentralized integration through outgoing and incoming sync rules that control what information moves from each side.
 It comes with a scripting engine that allows you to implement complex and unique integration scenarios with minimal configuration.
 In case of downtimes or failures, the system will apply changes or updates automatically in the same order as their initiation.

-To start the integration between Salesforce and Zendesk, you must first install Exalate on both platforms, and then establish a connection between them.
-After that, you can start synchronization by configuring the connection and creating triggers.
+To set up the Salesforce and Zendesk integration, you must first install Exalate on both platforms and then establish a connection between them.

 If you prefer a video tutorial, then go ahead and watch this short video instead: